-(1) The award is tangible personal property (not cash, gift certificates, or securities);
+(1) Is tangible personal property (not cash, gift certificates, or securities);

-(2) The award is given to an employee for length of service or safety achievement;
+(2) Is given to an employee for length of service or safety achievement;

-(3) The award is presented as part of a meaningful ceremony, and under circumstances that do not indicate that it is disguised compensation; and
+(3) Comes with a meaningful ceremony, and under circumstances that do not indicate that it is disguised compensation; and

 The exclusion for employee achievement awards does not apply to the following awards: